An Adversarial Model for Scheduling with Testing: Preliminaries

 \section{Preliminaries}

 \paragraph{Problem definition.} The problem of scheduling with testing is defined as follows.
 We are given $n$ jobs to be scheduled on a single machine.
-Each job $j$ has an upper limit $\p_j$.
-It can either be executed untested (taking time $\p_j$), or be tested (taking time~$1$) and then executed at an arbitrary later time (taking time $p_j$, where $0\le p_j\le \p_j$).
+Each job $j$ has an upper limit on the processing time\footnote{We define the problem with rational numbers for the ease of representing them in a computer, but all our results and proofs also hold for real numbers.}~$\p_j\in \mathbbm{Q}^+$.
+It can either be executed untested (taking time $\p_j$), or be tested (taking time~$1$) and then executed at an arbitrary later time (taking time $p_j\in \mathbbm{Q}^+$, where $0\le p_j\le \p_j$).
 Initially only $\p_j$ is known for each job, and $p_j$ is only revealed after $j$ is tested.
 The machine can either test or execute a job at any time.
 The completion time of job $j$ is denoted by $C_j$.
 Unless noted otherwise, we consider the objective of minimizing the sum of completion times $\sum_j C_j$.

+\paragraph{The optimal offline solution.} If the processing times $p_j$ that jobs have after testing are known, an optimal schedule is easy to determine: Testing and executing job $j$ takes time $1+p_j$, so it is beneficial to test the job only if $1+p_j<\bar p_j$.
+Since the \algoname{SPT} rule is optimal for minimizing the sum of completion times, in the optimal schedule, jobs are ordered by non-decreasing $\min \{1 + p_j, \bar p_j \}$.
+In this order, the jobs with $1+p_j<\bar p_j$ are tested and executed while jobs with $1+p_j\ge\bar p_j$ are executed untested.
+(For jobs with $1+p_j=\bar p_j$ it does not matter how they are processed.)

 \paragraph{Performance analysis.} We compare the performance of an algorithm $\ALG$ to the optimal schedule using competitive analysis~\cite{BorodinEY98}.
 We denote by $\ALG(I)$ the objective value (cost) of the schedule produced by $\ALG$ for an instance~$I$, and by $\OPT(I)$ the optimal cost.
 An algorithm $\ALG$ is \emph{$\mratio$-competitive} or \emph{has competitive ratio at most $\mratio$} if $\ALG(I)/\OPT(I)\le \mratio$ for all instances $I$ of the problem.
 For randomized algorithms, $\ALG(I)$ is replaced by $E[\ALG(I)]$ in this definition.
 If the instance $I$ is clear from the context and no confusion can arise, we also write $\ALG$ for $\ALG(I)$ and $\OPT$ for $\OPT(I)$.